Security recommendations for Azure Virtual Desktop

 Enable endpoint protection

 To protect your deployment from known malicious software, we recommend enabling endpoint protection on all session hosts.
 You can use either Windows Defender Antivirus or a third-party program.
-To learn more, see Deployment guide for Windows Defender Antivirus in a VDI environment.
+For more information, see Deployment guide for Windows Defender Antivirus in a VDI environment.

 For profile solutions like FSLogix or other solutions that mount virtual hard disk files, we recommend excluding those file extensions.